tejalxkangandul/AI-Stock-Intelligence-System/README.md

 ---

 ## 🔍 Project Overview
-VisionAI is a modular intelligence system designed to bridge the gap between technical indicators and market sentiment.
+This is a modular intelligence system designed to bridge the gap between technical indicators and market sentiment.
 By utilizing a **Long Short-Term Memory (LSTM)** neural network, the system analyzes 60-day "DNA" patterns of stocks to provide 1-day price targets with a calculated reliability score.

 ### Key Features:
 * **Deep Learning Forecasts:** 1-Day forward price prediction using a multi-feature LSTM model.